 The debt trap is driving mental health problems, homelessness and family breakdown, and sinking poor families and communities deeper into poverty.

 We urgently need the government to take action to end spiralling debts and the growing debt trap.
 That’s why we’re calling on the government to:

-- End rip-off lending by capping interest rates and charges for loans, credit cards, overdrafts, rent-to-own and doorstep lending
+- End rip-off lending by capping interest and charges, for loans, credit cards, overdrafts and doorstep lending,

 - Start a government inquiry into why so little action has been take and put pressure on the Financial Conduct Authority to act.